czfmdx/Tropo-Focus-Monitor-plugin/README.md

 # Tropo-Focus-Monitor-plugin
 Plugin for FM-DX-WEBSERVER which monitors the status of improved tropo conditions with azimuth pointing based on realtime data from https://vhf.dxview.org/

-SETTINGS COULD BE ADJUSTED IN "Tropo" folder
+SETTINGS COULD BE ADJUSTED IN "Tropo" FOLDER

     const GOLD = '#dba642'; // COLOR
     const MY_LAT = 49.12; // COORDINATIONS LAT